gokyo/native-apps-api-orchestration/docs/push-notification-respond-to-message-poll.md

-poll push-notification-get-message
+poll push-notification-respond-to-message
 ----
-  Request to get a push notification message from the push-notification service.
+  Request to respond to a push notification message from the push-notification service.
 A call to Startup must have been performed first before the poll service is invoked.
 The orchestrate service will return a cookie called mdtpapi and this cookie must be supplied to the poll service.
 This service should be invoked every 2-3 seconds to verify the outcome of the Startup service call which created the async task.

 * **URL**